At the very least, I expect a strongly worded letter to the Director of the AIC and to the editor of the Tribune.

 It is indeed very often the case that what I collect rocks and what you collect sucks.
 Sorry if the truth hurts.

-http://www.felixcomicart.com Original art rep for Filipe Andrade, Ian Bertram, Garry Brown, Chris Burnham, Cliff Chiang, Aaron Conley, Nick Dragotta, Langdon Foss, Juan Gedeon, James Harren, Daniel Warren Johnson, Chris Mooneyham, Bryan Lee O'Malley, Nick Pitarra, Riley Rossmo, Geoff Shaw, Kyle Strahm, Ramon Villalobos, Skottie Young.
+http://www.felixcomicart.com Original art rep for Filipe Andrade, Ian Bertram, Garry Brown, Chris Burnham, Cliff Chiang, Aaron Conley, Nick Dragotta, Langdon Foss, Juan Gedeon, Steven Green, James Harren, Leslie Hung, James Jean, Daniel Warren Johnson, Chris Mooneyham, Tradd Moore, Bryan Lee O'Malley, Steve Oliff, Nick Pitarra, Paul Pope, Riley Rossmo, Geoff Shaw, Kyle Strahm, Ramon Villalobos, Skottie Young.

 Daniel Edwards, the man who also created the controversial 'Moment to Pro-Life: The Birth of Sean Preston', the statuette of the Britney Spears giving birth on a bearskin, has come up with another idea for a grand piece of art.